Flood Studies

 Flood studies

 Council's flood study program continually prioritises and updates the city's repository of flood models (both river and creek scale) to maintain a current understanding of flood behaviour.
-This includes progressive updates in accordance with national technical guidelines such as Australian Rainfall and Runoff (AR&R).
-Council specific guidance material are located in the flood study section.
+This includes periodical updates in accordance with national technical guidelines such as Australian Rainfall and Runoff (AR&R) and Council specific requirements above.

 Please contact council@ipswich.qld.gov.au for further information.